pyodide/pyodide/docs/building_from_sources.md

 PYODIDE_PACKAGES="toolz,attrs" make
 ```

-Note that this environment variable must contain both the packages and their
+Dependencies of the listed packages will be built automatically as well.
-dependencies.
-The package names must match the folder names in `packages/`
+The package names must match the folder names in `packages/` exactly; in
-exactly; in particular they are case sensitive.
+particular they are case sensitive.

-To build a minimal version of pyodide, set `PYODIDE_PACKAGES="micropip"`.
-The
+To build a minimal version of pyodide, set `PYODIDE_PACKAGES=""`.
+The packages
-micropip and package is generally always included for any non empty value of
+micropip and distutils are always automatically included.
-`PYODIDE_PACKAGES`.

 If scipy is included in `PYODIDE_PACKAGES`, BLAS/LAPACK must be manually built
-first with `make -c packages/CLAPACK`.
+first with `make -C packages/CLAPACK`.

 ## Environment variables